 A great welcome

 ‘Welcome’ is the term used to describe the experience provided to tourists before, at arrival and during their visit to a country.
 It is an area where Britain underperforms.
-The UK was ranked 3rd overall in the Anholt-GFK Nation Brands Index (2012), but fell to 13th when welcome was measured.
+The UK was ranked 3rd overall in the Anholt-GFK Nation Brands Index (2013), but fell to 10th when welcome was measured (although this was an improvement of 3 places over the previous year).

-Major events such as the Ryder Cup (2010), Royal Wedding ( 2011) Olympic and Paralympic Games and Diamond Jubilee (2012), Commonwealth Games (2014) and Rugby World Cup (2015) put Britain at the forefront of the world stage.
+Major events such as the Royal Wedding ( 2011) Olympic and Paralympic Games and Diamond Jubilee (2012), Rugby League World Cup (2013), Commonwealth Games and Ryder Cup (2014) and Rugby Union World Cup (2015) put Britain at the forefront of the world stage.
 These events provide opportunities to showcase the UK as an excellent destination to visit and invest in, with huge promotional potential for tourism, travel, hospitality and leisure businesses – but only if we make visitors feel welcome.

 Research shows that the more welcome visitors feel, the more likely they are to recommend Britain as great destination to family and friends.
 This is particularly important since word of mouth has more influence over destination choice than any other source of information.